 Community Development and Inspections

-City of Kenosha Business Occupancy Permit is required for all businesses within the City and must be applied for and granted prior to the occupancy of a new building, upon the change of tenancy in an existing commercial space, or when a building is subject to a business license.
+A City of Kenosha Business Occupancy Permit is required for all businesses within the City and must be applied for and granted prior to the occupancy of a new building, upon the change of tenancy in an existing commercial space, or when a building is subject to a business license.
 Home-based businesses are required to have a Home Occupancy Permit.
+You can access the forms you need on the City’s website.

 Town of Brighton